Ripthulhu/LG-XMB/README.md

 Channel with an elevated service and Python 3.7 or newer on the TV.
 Animated backgrounds need WebGL 2; otherwise the menu uses a static background.

-Use your existing root SSH connection. **Don't enable Developer Mode on a rooted TV.**

 ## Install

 Download an IPK from [Releases](https://github.com/Ripthulhu/LG-XMB/releases),